Skip to main content

 5 Surefire Ways to Win NaNoWriMo

 Happily this year, November 1st falls on a Saturday, and for those of us living in Russia, we’ve got an extra two days of holidays on Monday and Tuesday.
-This provides an ample opportunity to take a few hours to plan ahead and put some things in place that will enable you to tackle that daily word count with gusto!
+This provides an ample opportunity to take a few hours to plan and put some things in place that will enable you to tackle that daily word count with gusto!

 1. Scrivener

-If you aren’t working with this amazing writing software, you are really missing out!
-Crafted with writers and only writers in mind, this intuitive program helps you organize your thoughts in cork board, outline, or text format.
-Project target windows motivate you to stay on track, while handy drag and drop options make organizing your thoughts a breeze.
-Scrivener automatically backs up your work and you can cache unwanted snippets in a trash that asks you about 400 times if you really, really, really want to empty it.
-But the best thing about Scrivener is that it helps you outline and plan a book in advance so that you come to the page focused and ready to tell your story.
-For you mind mappers out there, Scrivener’s cousin software Scapple is a great tool for outlining ideas, plots and relationships, which you can save and import to Scrivener!
+Scrivener automatically backs up your work and you can cache unwanted snippets in a trash that asks you about 400 times if you, really, really want to empty it.
+But the best thing about Scrivener is that it helps you outline and plan a book so that you come to the page focused and ready to tell your story.
+For you mind mappers out there, Scrivener’s cousin software Scapple is a great tool for outlining ideas, plots, and relationships, which you can save and import to Scrivener!

 This is a live screenshot of my NaNoWriMo plotting